 - After the petition is turned in, the signatures will be verified to determine that they are qualified electors of the appropriate subdivision and the required number of valid signatures have been collected.

-If an audit petition is certified, staff from the Office of the State Auditor would then schedule a meeting with a committee of petitioners to review their concerns.
-The audit staff would review the concerns to determine the scope of the audit.
-The audit may not include all the concerns identified by the petitioners if the audit staff determine that the concerns were based on decisions within the discretion of the governing body.
-Once a certified petition is received, data relating to an audit are not considered public records and are exempt from open records laws until the final report has been published by the Office of the State Auditor.
-Once a report is final, the working papers of an issued audit report are public.
-However, at the discretion of the State Auditor, all or portion of the working papers of an issued audit may be declared confidential.
-Please note that a petition for an audit is subject to open records laws and is not a work product of an audit.
-See NDCC 54-10-26.
+If an audit/review petition is certified, staff from the Office of the State Auditor would then schedule a meeting with a committee of petitioners to review their concerns.
+The audit staff would review the concerns to determine the scope of the audit/review.
+The audit/review may not include all the concerns identified by the petitioners if the audit staff determine that the concerns were based on decisions within the discretion of the governing body.
+Once a certified petition is received, data relating to an audit/review are not considered public records and are exempt from open records laws until the final report has been published by the Office of the State Auditor.
+Once a report is final, the working papers of an issued report are public.
+At the discretion of the State Auditor, all or portion of the working papers of an issued audit/review may be declared confidential.

 Questions and Answers about Petitions Audits